 Testing Out the IRIDA Platform

 The IRIDA platform is composed of several different applications.
 Most users of IRIDA will use the web interface for managing and organizing their sequencing data, and for launching analytical pipelines on their data.
 Some advanced users of IRIDA might want to export their data to a separate instance of Galaxy or directly to the Linux command-line for more in-depth analysis.
 Administrative users and laboratory technicians will run tools for adding data to IRIDA from sequencing instruments.
-Potential users wishing to test the functionality of the IRIDA platform can do so in a number of different ways:
+Several options are available for users wishing to test the functionality of the IRIDA platform:

-i) Public Instance: Simon Fraser University hosts a public instance of IRIDA for demonstration purposes at XXXX.ca.
-Accounts for the public instance can be acquired by contacting email@example.com.
+i) Public Instance: Simon Fraser University hosts a public instance of IRIDA, currently for demonstration purposes, at https://SFU.IRIDA.ca.
+Accounts for the public instance can be acquired by contacting IRIDAfirstname.lastname@example.org.

 ii) Install an Instance of IRIDA: IRIDA instances can be installed in any high performance computing environment.
 IRIDA requires a working install of Galaxy to be installed and configured before the web interface can submit workflows for execution.
 Once you’ve installed and configured Galaxy, you can install the IRIDA web interface.
 Guides for installing and configuring Galaxy and the IRIDA web interface can be found here.

 User and administrator guides provide a comprehensive overview of the entire IRIDA platform.
-These guides might be too detailed for trying to figure out how to accomplish some tasks.If that’s the case, the tutorials section has some examples of common tasks that you might want to accomplish with IRIDA, like getting data into IRIDA, analyzing your data within IRIDA, and getting your data out of IRIDA.
+The tutorials section has examples of common tasks that you might want to accomplish with IRIDA, like getting data into IRIDA, analyzing your data within IRIDA, and getting your data out of IRIDA.

 Getting data into IRIDA